 In addition, accumulating assets requires continuous development.
 No one was born a great real estate investor or stock investor.
 Also, the more resources you have, the more you need to understand good wealth management practices.

 Whatever you are doing, learn about it before you jump in and learn more as you go.
 By doing so, attracting money into your life becomes a continuous learning cycle.

 Whether you like it or not, the world of wealth creation goes through other people.
 Even for us introverts, people are impossible to avoid.

-So, build good interpersonal relationships.
+So, building good interpersonal relationships is important if your goal is to attract an abundance of money.
 Great relationships are an extremely valuable resource.

 Nurture your friends and family relationships.
 These people support you in tough times.
 And celebrate with you during the good times.

 Nurture your work and business relationships.
 These folks will help open doors you never thought existed.